Mucous membrane pemphigoid

-What are the signs and symptoms of cicatricial pemphigoid?
+What are the signs and symptoms of mucous membrane pemphigoid?

 The primary aim of treatment is to stop blister formation, promote healing and prevent scarring.
-Cicatricial pemphigoid is a particularly difficult disease to treat as it can affect so many different parts of the body.
+Mucous membrane pemphigoid is a particularly difficult disease to treat as it can affect so many different parts of the body.
 Usually a team of medical specialists are required for overall care.
+Regular examinations are necessary.

 |Mouth, nose and skin|

-Appropriate wound care is particularly important as this should promote healing and minimise scarring.
+Appropriate wound care is particularly important to promote healing and minimise scarring.

-Cicatricial pemphigoid is a chronic, progressive disease that responds poorly to treatment.
+Cicatricial pemphigoid is a chronic, progressive disease that responds slowly and often incompletely to treatment.
 Spontaneous remissions are rare.
-Some patients may experience long remissions with intermittent exacerbations.
-Patients should identify factors that may cause exacerbations of the disease and avoid these precipitants.